The Molinaro Century: Part Three

 Sam is proud of the way Illumina stands out: “We are in a high-rise district where a lot of the product is tired and old.
 Our design is very disruptive out there,in a good way.
 You’re going to see this and it’s just like ‘oh yeah, I know that building, that’s Illumina.'”

 “We took a corporate philosophy years ago that it’s important to build sustainable and green buildings,”Robert Molinaro says.
-“Apart from being a good way to promote the building, we wanted to demonstrate to the city and our industrythat caring about the environment in good business, too.”
+“Apart from being a good way to promote the building, we wanted to demonstrate to the city and our industry that caring about the environment is good business, too.”
 And so, Illumina meets or exceeds the required Energy Star benchmarks for all installed appliances, air tightness, and the building HVAC system to optimize energy consumption.

-The last two towers actually would be nearing completion by now if not for bureaucratic setbacks that delayed ground-breaking for over two years three years.
+The last two towers actually would be nearing completion by now if not for the Interim Control By-Law that was put in place by the city and delayed ground-breaking for over two years.
 But the finish line is in sight.
 And Paradigm, the five-tower,master-planned lifestyle condo complex begun in 2016, will be completed next to the Burlington GO station.

 ”This Grand Finale is the full expression of our vision for this development,” Vince says.”It’s a multi-award-winning project that set a new standard for condominiums.
 Paradigm is a great success; Paradigm Grand is an even better success.”